-Approximately 20 teens cook and prepare meals alongside Chef Fuqua on a weekly basis to feed roughly 35 to 36 entire households, an estimated one to four people per household included.
-Bliss Gutierrez, senior teen volunteer from South Eugene High School, has been volunteering in PCK’s kitchen since her English class was visited by current volunteers.
+Approximately 20 teens cook and prepare meals alongside Chef Fuqua every week to feed roughly 35 to 36 entire households, an estimated one to four people per household included.
+Bliss Gutierrez, a senior teen volunteer from South Eugene High School, has been volunteering in PCK’s kitchen since her English class was visited by current volunteers.
 She was immediately interested and thought it sounded like, “A cool experience to learn to cook with friends.”
 Gutierrez is just one of many teen volunteers who spend their time outside of class making a difference in PCK’s kitchen.

-The Positive Community Kitchen is stopping the food insecurity cycle impacting households struggling with debilitating disease who otherwise don’t have the means to gather, cook and prepare healthy meals with the proper nutrients to heal them.
-By adult and teen volunteers working alongside each other, maintaining and growing the freshest ingredients in PCK’s organic garden—chopping, preparing and cooking delicious healthy meals—these families affected by chronic disease can feel secure, knowing their loved ones are receiving the nutrients they need to combat their illness and gain strength.
+The Positive Community Kitchen is stopping the food insecurity cycle impacting households struggling with a debilitating disease who otherwise don’t have the means to gather, cook, and prepare healthy meals with the proper nutrients to heal them.
+By adult and teen volunteers working alongside each other, maintaining and growing the freshest ingredients in PCK’s organic garden—chopping, preparing, and cooking delicious healthy meals—these families affected by a chronic disease can feel secure, knowing their loved ones are receiving the nutrients they need to combat their illness and gain strength.

 This isn’t the first time that Chef Fuqua has worked with teens in a kitchen setting.
 When he moved to Oregon from Texas, his first occupation was at the County Juvenile Justice Center, where he worked in the kitchen vocational program, teaching teens cooking skills that would help them find jobs after serving their probation period.
 It was working in this kitchen where he would meet the former head chef of PCK and Chef Fuqua was asked to volunteer in PCK’s kitchen.
 Nine months of volunteering eventually led to his permanent spot on the payroll and the job that he carries out to this day.

-Chef Fuqua’s involvement with PCK peaked the interest of his wife, Meg Fuqua, and she was brought abroad the PCK team through the new garden program that started in March 2017.
+Chef Fuqua’s involvement with PCK piqued the interest of his wife, Meg Fuqua, and she was brought aboard by the PCK team through the new garden program that started in March 2017.

-Joey Brundan, senior from South Eugene High School, routinely volunteers in the garden and likes the exercise aspect, being outdoors and the level of independence he feels when he sees a project needs doing—he jumps right in and tackles the issue head on.
+Joey Brundan, a senior from South Eugene High School, routinely volunteers in the garden and likes the exercise aspect, being outdoors, and the level of independence he feels when he sees a project that needs doing—he jumps right in and tackles the issue head-on.

 Bliss Gutierrez is almost due to graduate soon from South Eugene High School and has since reflected on her experience volunteering at PCK, the most memorable feeling that she is left with is “the feeling of being so happy to help other people.”